endurodave/C_AsyncCallback/README.md

 	<li><strong>Elegant syntax</strong> &ndash; intuitive and easy to use</li>
 </ul>

-<p>The asynchronous callback paradigm significantly eases multithreaded application development by placing the callback and callback data onto the thread of control that you specify.
+<p>The asynchronous callback paradigm significantly eases multithreaded application development by placing the callback function pointer and callback data onto the thread of control that you specify.
 Exposing a&nbsp;callback interface for a single module or an entire subsystem is extremely easy.
 The framework is no more difficult to use than a standard C callback but with more features.</p>

 <p>This article proposes an inter-thread communication mechanism utilizing asynchronous multicast callbacks.
 The attached source code implements all features above, as I&#39;ll demonstrate.</p>